Words of Gold

 Words of Gold is a multiplayer word game developed by Cupcake Entertainment.
 It was released in November 2014 for Facebook, December 2015 for Android, and February 2016 for iOS.

-Game-play

-General
+Gameplay

 Words of Gold is a word puzzle scrabble game.
-Each level has an empty game board with a starting point for words and might contain obstacles.
-Random letters available to form words are placed at the bottom, and the user needs to drag them onto the board.
+Each level has an empty game board with a starting point for words which may contain obstacles.
+Random letters are placed at the bottom, and the user needs to drag them onto the board to form words.
 The player can create words horizontally or vertically.